 Easy homemade Creamed Corn

-- 2 tbsp Butter
+- 2 tablespoons butter

-- ½ teaspoon salt
+- ½ onion chopped

 - If using Corn on the cob, clean the corn.
 Using a sharp knife remove the kernels.